Wall Street Pummels Sequential Brands Group Inc. (SQBG) After Recent Earnings Report

-Sequential Brands Group Inc. (NASDAQ:SQBG) went down by -57.57% from its latest closing price compared to the recent 1-year high of $40.49.
-The company’s stock price has collected -53.24% of loss in the last five trading sessions.
-Press Release reported 2 hours ago that Sequential Brands Group Receives Notice of Delisting or Failure to Satisfy a Continued Listing Rule or Standards; Transfer of Listing
+Sequential Brands Group Inc. (NASDAQ:SQBG) went down by -13.97% from its latest closing price compared to the recent 1-year high of $40.49.
+The company’s stock price has collected -38.38% of loss in the last five trading sessions.
+Press Release reported on 08/31/21 that Sequential Brands Group Receives Notice of Delisting or Failure to Satisfy a Continued Listing Rule or Standards; Transfer of Listing

 Is It Worth Investing in Sequential Brands Group Inc. (NASDAQ :SQBG) Right Now?